Call for Sites

 Call for Sites 2021

-We have made available, for notification purposes only, the details of all the sites that have been submitted for consideration in the Local Plan to date (October 2025) on the Interactive Call for Sites Map which can be viewed using the link below.
+We have made available, for notification purposes only, the details of all the sites that were submitted during the 2021 excercise on the Interactive Call for Sites Map which can be viewed using the link below.

 This will allow you to move around the whole of the borough to see what has been submitted for consideration.
 Click on each site to reveal a brief description including location, size and the proposed uses indicated by the submitter.
 We recommend using a desktop for the optimal view of this map.